How Do I Curb Stealing in My Child?

 Watch for these risk factors that could lead to stealing:

-h) Change in family situation such as divorce.
+- Change in family situations such as divorce etc.

 their actions because they develop a finely-tuned conscience sooner than less connected with other children.
-Also, these parents know their children so well, that can read their body and facial language cues.
-They can sense if their child is upto some hidden misbehavior.
+Also, these parents know their children so well, that they can read their body and facial language cues.
+They can sense if their child is up to some hidden misbehavior.

 How to curb stealing in your child?

 When a school-going child resorts to stealing, there are many factors at play.
-The two main factors that prompts a child to steal are the lack self-controlrol and poor self esteem.
-So when you realise that your child has been stealing, here’s what you can do:
+The two main factors that prompt a child to steal are the lack of self-control roll and poor self-esteem.
+So when you realize that your child has been stealing, here’s what you can do:

 Teach ownership: A child must learn to control his/her impulses, delay gratification and respect the rights and property of others.
 A school-going child knows what is hers and what is not.
 So teach her what the consequences can be if her friend found out about her stealing habit.
 Teach them that stealing is not right and you may also teach the logical conclusion that ignoring these rights is wrong.

-Wrongs must be made right Encourage the child to return stolen goods and apologise for it.
+Wrongs must be made right to Encourage the child to return stolen goods and apologize for it.
 This should teach the child that not only stealing is wrong, but that the wrongs must be made right.